Motorola Mostar Radios

 • Short answer is yes, we have a schematic, but it is not for sale.

-• If you would like a schematic for the MIB, we suggest that you do what we had to do - buy a MIB and spend several days reverse engineering the board.
+• If you would like a schematic for the MIB, we suggest that you do what we had to do - buy a MIB and spend several weeks reverse engineering the board.

 ** Can you program the Mostar with ham frequencies?